 Tips for Writing a Character-Driven Story

-- Give a Backstory on the Character: Why is the main character the way they are?
+- Give a Backstory on the Character: What type of character are they?
+Why is the main character the way they are?
 Does it come from a past childhood trauma or inner conflict?
 Where did they come from and where do they want to end up?

 - Focus on Voice and Perspective: The reader wants to know what the character is thinking along the way.
 For this, you can break conventional grammar rules to give the character a unique voice and map out their thoughts.

 - What Makes Your Character Interesting?: If we’re basing the story on a main protagonist, we need to make them as intriguing as possible to drive the story forward.
 Think about their big and small flaws, their responses, how they manage the relationships around them.

 Here are a few examples of books that utilize strong character development to propel the story forward.

 Telling the story of young girl, Kya, the reader is informed of her early childhood trauma which explains her curiosity, bravery and stubbornness as she grows older.
 Focusing on her relationship with nature, Kya’s traits lead the storyline.